mangelviera/docker-workshop/README.md

 * Good practices:
     * Docker nature is to be stateless.
 Saving data inside a container (a backup file) is not a good idea, Docker containers should always run with the assumption that the data that uses never comes from inside the container.
     * Do not rely on Docker to have a Database engine with a mounted volume in the host-container.
 Volumes can get corrupted if the container suddenly crashes .
     * Use layers to increase the speed of the image building.
 Put at the beggining of the Dockerfile those things that change less (like dependency installation), system updates, etc. And at the end what usually changes more.
+    * Use alpine images to run your applications whenever its possible.
+Alpine images are better to run applications because their small size makes them more flexible/fast/debuggable than their Ubuntu/CentOS/Debian relatives.